< lcn home

 The answer is Kubernetes security context.
 Security context is a tool that allows admins to define security-related parameters on a resource-by-resource basis.
 As such, it makes it possible to assign each resource the specific permissions that it needs to access resources on the host server while denying access to those that it doesn’t specifically require.

-This article provides an overview of Kubernetes security context, including how it works, how to define a security context, and which limitations to bear in mind when working with security context in Kubernetes.
+This article provides an overview of Kubernetes security context, including how it works, how to define a security context, and which limitations exist when working with security context in Kubernetes.

 In Kubernetes, a security context defines privileges for individual pods or containers.
 You can use security context to grant containers or pods permissions such as the right to access an external file or run in privileged mode.